IlanKalendarov/IlanKalendarov.github.io/_posts/2021-02-10-offensive-hooking.md

 ![](https://raw.githubusercontent.com/IlanKalendarov/IlanKalendarov.github.io/main/Images/PSEXECerror.png)

 The script was not fast enough to catch the credentials we need to find a different way.
 Looking at this I thought to myself, what if we hook everything that was entered inside the command prompt?
-Let's explore.
+Let's find out.
 This time I'll try to monitor the command prompt and check for our secret password:

 ![](https://raw.githubusercontent.com/IlanKalendarov/IlanKalendarov.github.io/main/Images/CmdExplore.png)

-We can see there is a new thread under, searching for our password resulted in the `RtlInitUnicodeStringEx` function from `Ntdll.dll`. unfortunately, there are no docs available at Microsoft like most of the Ntdll library.
+We can see there is a new thread under, Searching for our password resulted in the `RtlInitUnicodeStringEx` function from `Ntdll.dll`. unfortunately, there are no docs available at Microsoft like most of the Ntdll library.
 But we can see the arguments that the function takes.
-The second argument - `SourceString` looks interesting, We also can see that the function is used **a lot** of times, basically every time the user gives input to the command prompt, So we need to build a filter mechanism in order to filter unwanted garbage.
+The second argument - `SourceString` looks interesting as it contains the whole command, We also can see that the function is used **a lot** of times, Basically every time the user gives input to the command prompt, So we need to build a filter mechanism in order to filter unwanted garbage.

 Final script should look like this: